Kesarchauhan/Kesarchauhan/README.md

 - 👋 Hi, I’m @Kesarchauhan
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software development, Data Analyst/Data Science
-- 🌱 I’m currently learning react, nod.js
+- 🌱 I’m currently learning EDA

 <!---
 Kesarchauhan/Kesarchauhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.